 1. Low Moisture Carpet Cleaning

 Low moisture carpet cleaning, sometimes referred to as dry cleaning, uses minimal water to clean carpets.
 This method typically involves applying a specialized cleaning solution to the carpet, which attracts dirt.
 The dirt and solution are then removed using a buffer with an absorbent pad.
-Advantages: This method is quick-drying and convenient for businesses or households that need to use the carpet almost immediately.
-Disadvantages: It may not remove deeply embedded dirt or allergens effectively.
+Advantages: Quick-drying and convenient.
+Disadvantages: May not remove deeply embedded dirt or allergens effectively.

 2. Encapsulation